zischwartz/pactrack_pandas_notebook/README.md

 The visualization uses output from `process.ipynb` but there's a more basic example in `explore.ipynb`.
 Both rely on a method in `download_data.py`

-To easily run this locally, make sure you have docker installed and from this directory run:
+To easily run this locally, make sure you have [docker](https://www.docker.com/products/docker-desktop) installed and then from this directory run:

 ```bash
 docker run -it --rm -v $PWD:/home/jovyan/work --rm -p 8888:8888 jupyter/datascience-notebook start-notebook.sh --NotebookApp.token=''